aymericbeaumet/blog/readme.md

 npm run serve
 ```

-_The `master` branch is automatically built and deployed by Vercel._
+_The `master` branch is automatically built and deployed by GitHub Actions._

 ## Manual Tests